pubean/eslint-config/README.md

 _This environment can't support browser compatibility linter_

-### Browser compatibility linter
+## Browser compatibility linter

-First, add browsers that we support in your `package.json` or config format that [https://github.com/browserslist/browserslist](browserslist) supported.
+First, add browsers that we support in your `package.json` or config file that [browserslist](https://github.com/browserslist/browserslist) supports.

 ```json
 {